CHARLES B. CARTER

 Chief Judge of the Eighth Judicial Circuit for 6 years.

-Served as Adjunct Faculty in the College of Business Adminstration (Business Law), College of Building Construction (Construction Law), College of Law (Trial Practice) at the University of Florida.
+Served as Adjunct Faculty in the College of Business Administration (Business Law), College of Building Construction (Construction Law), College of Law (Trial Practice) at the University of Florida.

 Supreme Court Certified Circuit Court Mediator and Arbitrator